OBiLab/NGSEvolBio/01-Project-01.md

 >This plot is form the [1000 Genomes Nature's paper](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html).
 Every vertical line correspond to one individual and colors represent subdivisions in clusters according to genetic similarities.
 Each individual is colored with  one or more colors according to the likelihood of belonging to one or more clusters.

->Three letter codes indicate population within continents.
+>Three-letters codes indicate population within continents.
 In some populations (e.g. JPT) individuals are very genetically similar and only one color is observed.
 In others (e.g. PUR) individuals belong to several clusters, some of which (e.g. dark blue) shared among different populations.
 This indicate admixture between these popuations.